sharanfr/Monarch-Sway/README.md

 swaymsg reload
 ```

-Or restart the Wayland session.
+or simply log out and log back into your Wayland session.

 ---